Retta: Career

 In late 2011, she received a "Best Supporting Actress (Comedy)" nomination at the 3rd Indie Soap Awards for the indie web series Vampire Mob.
 Retta also hosted the 3rd Critics' Choice Television Awards in 2013.
 In 2014, she appeared on Hollywood Game Night as a contestant along with the other celebrities Paget Brewster, Michael Chiklis, Mario Lopez, Thomas Lennon, and Alyssa Milano.
 In 2015, Retta was one of the audiobook narrators for Welcome to Night Vale, a novel tie-in to the eponymous podcast series in which she is the voice of Old Woman Josie.
 The same year she appeared in season 2 of Bravo's Girlfriends' Guide to Divorce.

 In 2018, Retta co-starred in the NBC series, Good Girls, opposite Christina Hendricks and Mae Whitman.
-In 2018, Retta published a series of essays in a book called So Close to Being the Sh*t, Y'all Don't Even Know.
-Where she talks about her journey with weight loss with "bestie" and the joys and adventures of being in the "Hollywood Scene!"
+In 2018, Retta published a series of essays in a book called So Close to Being the Sh*t, Y'all Don't Even Know where she talks about her journey with weight loss with "bestie" and the joys and adventures of being in the "Hollywood Scene!"
 In 2022, Retta signed a talent holding deal with NBCUniversal.
-Beginning in 2022, Retta hosted seasons 1-5 of HGTV's Ugliest House in America.
+Beginning in 2022, Retta hosted HGTV's Ugliest House in America.
+Beginning in 2024, Retta hosted HGTV's Scariest House in America.